GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ## Publications

-This project is associated with several publications, dataset descriptions, and policy briefs.
+This repository is associated with several publications, dataset descriptions, and policy briefs.
 For detailed information, please see the dedicated [Publications](publications.md) page.

 ## Contact